jorry2008/how-to-become-rich2/README.md

-# How to Become Rich
+# How to Become Rich2

 This is a tutorial about how to publish a Maven artifact to GitHub: